Random perturbation of low rank matrices: Improving classical bounds: Introduction

 Furthermore, the concentration property guarantees a bound on $\| E \|$.
 A standard net argument (see Lemma \ref{lemma:net}) shows

 \begin{fact} If $E$ is $(C_1,c_1, \gamma)$-concentrated then there are constants $C', c' >0$ such that $\Prob (\| E \| \ge C' n^{1/\gamma} ) \le C_1 \exp (-c'n) $. \end{fact}

-For readers not familiar with random matrix theory, let us point out why the concentration property is expected to hold for any natural model.
+For readers not familiar with random matrix theory, let us point out why the concentration property is expected to hold for many natural models.
 If $E$ is random and $v$ is fixed, then the vector $Ev$ must look random.
-It is well known that in a high dimensional space, a random vector, with very high probability, is nearly orthogonal to any fixed vector.
+It is well known that in a high dimensional space, a random isotropic vector, with very high probability, is nearly orthogonal to any fixed vector.
 Thus, one expects that very likely, the inner product of $u$ and $E v$ is small.
 Definition \ref{def:concentration} is a way to express this observation quantitatively.

 It turns out that all random matrices with independent entries satisfying a mild condition have the concentration property.
-This class covers virtually all examples one sees in practice.
+Indeed, if $E_{ij}$ denotes the $(i,j)$-entry of $E$ and the entries of $E$ are assumed to be independent, then the bilinear form

+is just a sum of independent random variables.
+If, in addition, the entries of $E$ have mean zero, then, by linearity, $u^\mathrm{T} E v$ also has mean zero.
+Hence, \eqref{eq:concentration} can be viewed as a concentration inequality, which expresses how the sum of independent random variables deviates from its mean.
+With this interpretation in mind, many models of random matrices can be shown to satisfy \eqref{eq:concentration}.
 In particular, Lemma \ref{lemma:bernoulli} shows that if $E$ is a $n \times n$ Bernoulli random matrix, then $E$ is $\left(2, \frac{1}{2}, 2 \right)$-concentrated, and $\|E\| \leq 3 \sqrt{n}$ with high probability \cite{V,Vnorm}.
-A convenient feature of the definition is that independence between the entries is not a requirement.
+However, a convenient feature of the definition is that independence between the entries is not a requirement.
 For instance, it is easy to show that a random orthogonal matrix satisfies the concentration property.
 We continue the discussion of the $(C_1,c_1,\gamma)$-concentration property (Definition \ref{def:concentration}) in Section \ref{sec:concentration}.